East Hebei Army: Operations

-December 1935, 4th Detachment of the East Hebei Army attacked the Nationalist held towns of Taku and the port of Tanggu.
+In December 1935, 4th Detachment of the East Hebei Army attacked the Nationalist held towns of Taku and the port of Tanggu.
 Forces from the 32nd Army killed two of the East Hebei soldiers and the rest retreated.
 Threats were made by the Japanese and the 32nd Army was withdrawn.
 The East Hebei Army then occupied the two towns.

-July 1937 they were involved in the Marco Polo Bridge Incident and Battle of Beiping-Tianjin until they revolted in the Tongzhou mutiny on the morning of 29 July 1937.
+In July 1937, they were involved in the Marco Polo Bridge Incident and Battle of Beiping-Tianjin until they revolted in the Tongzhou mutiny on the morning of 29 July 1937.
 After the mutiny was put down by the Japanese, the East Hebei Army was dissolved, as was the Autonomous Government.